Holocaust remembrance on TikTok – DW – 01/26/2023

 TikTok launches its own awareness campaign

-The platform itself has recognized the popularity of the theme.
-TikTok now automatically links every video about the Holocaust to aboutholocaust.org, an educational website created by the World Jewish Congress and UNESCO.
+The social media platform itself has recognized the popularity of the theme: TikTok now automatically links every video about the Holocaust to aboutholocaust.org, an educational website created by the World Jewish Congress and UNESCO.

 TikTok has also started its own "Shoah Education and Commemoration Initiative," which has since been awarded the Shimon Peres Prize.
 Accordingly, TikTok supports 15 memorial centers — such as Neuengamme or Mauthausen — by offering workshops and exchanges in cooperation with the Hebrew University of Jerusalem.

-TikTok's Shoah Initiative also makes an important contribution in this regard, he adds.
+TikTok's Shoah initiative also makes an important contribution in this regard, he added.

-The DW TikTok account Berlin fresh also published an educational series produced in cooperation with the Neuengamme memorial.
+The DW TikTok account Berlin Fresh also produced an educational series in cooperation with the Neuengamme memorial.

 Guidelines for visitors to former concentration camps

-A look at the DW Berlin Fresh user data shows that interest in the subject is very high: More than 9 million views were generated by one of the 30-second explainer video in the DW series, and viewers were mainly under 24.
+A look at the DW Berlin Fresh user data shows that interest in the subject is very high: More than 9 million views were generated by one of the 30-second explainer video in the DW series, and viewers were mainly under the age of 24.

 In "3 things you shouldn't do at a former concentration camp," TikToker Daniel Cartwright, who is an Action Reconciliation Service for Peace volunteer from the UK at the Neuengamme memorial, explains from his personal perspective how one should behave when visiting such a site.